-Nowadays, other very studied routing alternatives are based on mobile agents [7, 9, 12].
-Inspired in those algorithms, this work analyzes an algorithm based on mobile agents, known as AntNet, which was first proposed by M. Dorigo and G. Di Caro, of the Free University of Brussels-Belgium [7-9].
-AntNet was inspired in previous successful works, based on ant colonies (ACS: Ant Colony Systems) [1, 5, 6, 12].
-ACS is an optimization method where artificial ants move around a graph, which represents the instances of the problem; so, they move building solutions and modifying the problem using the obtained information, until they find good solutions to the problem.
+Nowadays, other very studied routing alternatives are based on mobile agents [5, 7, 12].
+Inspired in those algorithms, this work analyzes an algorithm based on mobile agents, known as AntNet, which was first proposed by M. Dorigo and G. Di Caro, of the Free University of Brussels-Belgium [5, 7].
+AntNet was inspired in previous successful works, based on ant colonies (ACS: Ant Colony Systems) [1, 3, 4, 12].
+ACS is an optimization method where a group of artificial ants moves around a graph, which represents the instances of the problem; so, they move building solutions and modifying the problem using the obtained information, until to find good solutions to the problem.

 The ACS concept is used in AntNet.
 Here, each artificial ant (or mobile agent) builds a path from its source node to its destination.
 While an ant builds a path, it gets quantitative information about the path cost and qualitative information about the amount of traffic in the network.
 Then, this information is carried by another ant travelling the same path but in the opposing direction modifying the visited nodes routing tables.
-The first simulations with AntNet (1997-98) showed promising results, overcoming classic algorithms like RIP and OSPF [7-9].
-So, it seems a valid option for data routing.
+The first simulations with AntNet (1997-98) showed promising results, overcoming classic algorithms like RIP and OSPF [5, 7].
+So, it is a valid option for data routing.

-The present work is based on two versions of Dorigo and Di Caro AntNet [7-9].
-The version published in [9] (here denominated AntNet1.0) had a better performance than the one presented in [7].
-Based on AntNet1.0, this paper proposes an improved version: AntNet1.1, which was implemented in C language together with AntNet1.0, besides versions of RIP, OSPF and LBR.
-Simulations results show a better throughput and packet delay for AntNet1.1 than for other Antnet versions.
+This work presents two Dorigo and Di Caro versions of AntNet [5, 7].
+The one published in [7] (here denominated AntNet1.0) had a better performance than the one presented in [5].
+Based on AntNet1.0, here it is proposed an improved version: AntNet1.1, which was implemented in C language together with AntNet1.0, besides versions of RIP, OSPF and LBR.
+The simulations results show better throughput and packet delay for AntNet1.1 than for other algorithms.

+II.
 ANTNET 1.0 ALGORITHM

-Suppose a data network, with N nodes, being s a generic source node that generates an agent (or ant) toward a destination d.
+Suppose a data network, with N nodes, being s a generic source node if it generates an agent (or ant) toward a destination d.
 Two types of ants are defined:

-Forward Ant, or $F{s \rightarrow d}$ , which will travel from a source s to a destination d.

-Backward Ant, or $B{s \to d}$ , that will be generated by a forward ant $F{s \to d}$ in the destination d.
-It will return to s through the path used by $F{s \to d}$ .
+- a) Forward Ant, or $F{s\rightarrow d}$, which will travel from a source node s to a destination d. - b) Backward Ant, or $B{s\rightarrow d}$, that will be generated by a forward ant $F{s\rightarrow d}$ in the destination d.
+It will return to s through path used by $F{s\rightarrow d}$, for to update routing tables of the visited nodes, according to the information before collected by $F{s\rightarrow d}$.